19tchoubou/CloudSegmentation/README.md

 # CloudSegmentation
-Segmenting clouds from sky images using watershedding
+Segmenting clouds from sky images using watershedding and Kullback-Leibler divergence.

 ## How to use this code